benjamingr/tmp-promise/README.md

 A simple utility for creating temporary files or directories.

 The [tmp](https://github.com/raszi/node-tmp) package with promises support.
+If you want to use `tmp` with `async/await` then this helper might be for you.

 This documentation is mostly copied from that package's - but with promise usage instead of callback usage adapted.